-The South Australian Government is investing $20 million towards space manufacturing capability, with plans underway to establish a space manufacturing facility which aims to accelerate the development of local space innovation into real world commercial technologies.
+The South Australian Government is investing $20 million towards space manufacturing capability, with plans underway to establish a common user facility in the Adelaide CBD which aims to accelerate the development of local space innovation into real world commercial technologies.

 The project will provide industry with access to world-class equipment capable of small satellite and component manufacturing, assembly, integration, and test activities.

-Building on the state’s success in NewSpace activity, this project will support South Australia’s growing hub of space manufacturers to expand commercially, access global supply chain opportunities and drive collaboration between manufacturers, innovators and the wider critical technologies sector.
+Building on the state’s thriving space economy, this project will support South Australia’s growing hub of space companies to expand commercially, access global supply chain opportunities and drive collaboration between manufacturers, innovators and the wider critical technologies sector.

 The South Australian Government has commenced work to establish the new, local space manufacturing facility in consultation with industry, academia, and other stakeholders.